mu-majid/Advanced-CSS-SaSS/Trillo-project/NOTES.md

 * z-index only works if the position property is set.

 * With flexbox, when we want to create spaces between flex items, we could margin: auto trick.

+* <figure> element is a good choice for user reviews.